fluentfixture/fluentfixture/packages/shared/README.md

 ### Format (@fluentfixture/format)

-The [@fluentfixture/format][fluentfixture-format] is a flexible string format library.
-Provides formatting and compiling functionalities with extensible transformation capabilities.
+The [@fluentfixture/format][fluentfixture-format] is a flexible string format library that provides formatting functionality with an extensible transformation capabilities.

 **Installation**